Dennis Jenkerson: Career

-Motivated by a quest for knowledge and a desire to use that knowledge and experience to propel our nation's fire service into the future, Chief Jenkerson is a staunch supporter of employee development through education and training, and utilization of technology and innovation to continuously improve the department's level of service and assure that employees perform their work in the safest, most efficient manner.
+Chief Jenkerson supports employee development through education and training, as well as the use of technology and innovation to improve the department's operations and safety procedures.

 Commissioner Jenkerson serves on the following community boards as an advising member, The Salvation Army, American Red Cross, Mathews-Dickey Boys and Girls Club, St Louis Fire Department Lifesaving Foundation, Heat-Up and Cool Down St. Louis, and St.Louis BackStoppers.